Around age 30, young Tom Nechville was contemplating his place in the world, and decided to combine his main interest,

-This became our patented Heli-Mount frame, which allows easy, quick and simple adjustments.
-The Heli-Mount frame has been the staple of our product line for over 30 years.
+The Heli-Mount frame, (meaning Helical Thread Mounting system) allows for easy, quick and simple adjustments, and offers the most versatility of any banjo.
+It has been the staple of our product line for over 30 years.
 The sound of a perfectly tensioned banjo head is remarkable: rich, deep, and sweet.
 The time spent changing the head transformed from an all afternoon event to a two minute spin.

 Since that time in the late 1980's, he has made many other improvements to the banjo.
 These include an adjustable and removable neck connection that negates the need for coordinator rods.
 Also a compensated bridge, wooden armrest and radiused fingerboard.
 These are modern conveniences not traditionally found on the instrument.
 The result is cleaner sound and easy adjustment.

 Similar in operation to a jar lid, the Heli-Mount system produces even tension throughout the banjo head.